 Obviously, these are approximations.
 Also, remember the tensions of the fitness bands (the resistance) increases the more you push or pull.
 The tension is lowest at the start of each movement.
 The tension is greatest at the end of each movement.
 This is similar to any other rubber band you have pulled on.

 The company says – and I agree – to not get too wrapped up in the resistances of the bands.
 Focus instead on doing the exercises slowly with good form.
 I also liked the lack of emphasis they placed on counting reps.
 Just do the exercise properly to fatigue and don't worry so much with counting reps.

 12 Replacement X3 Bands

 The X3 Bar system is pretty new so the fitness bands are unlikely to need replacing anytime soon.
-In time, I'm confident the company will have replacement X3 bands available.
+I'm confident the company will have replacement X3 bands available in time.
 From a YouTube video, I discovered the X3 fitness bands at one time came from a company called IronWoody Fitness.
-Depending on the cost of replacement bands, This may be an option if you ever need them.
+Depending on the cost of replacement bands, this may be an option if you ever need them.

 13 How Much Resistance Do The Fitness Bands Provide

 As can be seen in this video, it appears X3 fitness bands provide a high degree of resistance – over 500 pounds if needed.

 Dr. Jaquish says the steel Olympic bar can withstand over 1000 pounds.
 That's more than enough for most people.